shibut12/diary-of-a-polyglot-programmer/Git/README.md

 * Disposable Experimentation - Create a branch to experiment in, realize its not going to work, and just delete it - abandoning the work without anyone ever see it.
 ### 2. Small and Fast
 Git performs almost all operations performed locally except when pushing changes into a remote, which gives a big performance advantage than the centralized SCM (TFS, VSS etc) as Git does not have to communicate to a server for every action.
+### 3. Distributed
+Git is a distributed SCM, this means instead of `checkout` of current source code, you do a `clone` of the entire repository.
+This allows multiple backups of the source code.

 ## Configuration
 ### Setting Email Address